SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us006/01.requirements-engineering/Readme.md

 > **Question:** If the FM inserts the same vehicle by mistake, should it inform their user of the mistake and give him the option to add another vehicle?
 >
-> **Answer:** No requirements were set concerning groups of vehicles;duplication of data is not a business rule is technical one, since by definition in a set you cant have duplicates;
+> **Answer:** Duplication of data is not a business rule is technical one, since by definition in a set you cant have duplicates;

 > **Question:** For the application to work does the FM need to fill all the attributes of the vehicle?
 >